 References for a preliminary ruling

 Deliberation by the Judges

 Optional steps in the procedure are indicated in brackets.

 Words in bold indicate a public document.

 For the purpose of European construction, the Member States (now 28 in number) concluded treaties establishing first the European Communities and then a European Union, with institutions which adopt legal rules in specific areas.

 The Court of Justice of the European Union is the judicial institution of the European Union and of the European Atomic Energy Community (Euratom).
-It is made up of three courts: the Court of Justice, the General Court and the Civil Service Tribunal.
-Their primary task is to examine the legality of European Union measures and ensure the uniform interpretation and application of European Union law.
+It is made up of two courts: the Court of Justice and the General Court.
+Their primary task is to examine the legality of EU measures and ensure the uniform interpretation and application of EU law.